Wizcorp/WebViewForUnity3D/Readme.md

 ### iOS

+# How to use

+1. Build project for iOS or Android
+2. Launch app and test

+## Entry point

+1. Assets/TestWebView.cs
+2. Assets/Plugins/Android or Assets/Plugins/iOS

-# Guide for iOS webview
+# How to make a build for iOS

 1. Build iOS with Unity3D